thuanmb/react-mapbox-gl-spiderifier/README.md

 #### Properties

 - `coordinates ([number, number])`
   Display the Spiderifier at the given position

 - `circleSpiralSwitchover (number)`
   Show spiral instead of circle from this marker count upwards, 0 -> always spiral; Infinity -> always circle

 - `circleFootSeparation (number)`
   Related to circumference of circle

 - `spiralFootSeparation (number)`
   Related to size of spiral

 - `spiralLengthStart (number)`
   Related to size of spiral

 - `spiralLengthFactor (number)`
   Related to size of spiral

 - `animate (bool)`
   To enable animate the spiral

 - `animationSpeed (number)`
   Animation speed in milliseconds

 - `transformSpiderLeft (number)`
   The margin in left side of each spider

 - `transformSpiderTop (number)`
   The margin in top of each spider

 - `showingLegs (bool)`
   Indicate if the legs should be shown even when the spiderifier only have one spider element

 #### Events

 - `onClick (function)`
   The click event handler

 - `onMouseDown (function)`
   The mouse down event handler

 - `onMouseEnter (function)`
   The mouse enter event handler

 - `onMouseLeave (function)`
   The mouse leave event handler

 - `onMouseMove (function)`
   The mouse move event handler

 - `onMouseOut (function)`
   The mouse out event handler

 - `onMouseOver (function)`
   The mouse over event handler

 - `onMouseUp (function)`
   The mouse up event handler

 ## ChangeLog:

+### 0.1.5 [BREAKING CHANGES]

+- Upgrade all packages to latest version.
+These packages include: `react`, `mapbox-gl`, `react-mapbox-gl`,...